matte-realize/ood-calendar-sI25/Calendar/README.md

 - Since we changed the model, we had to change how the controller uses it slightly
 - - An example of this was adding a selected calendar variable to each command so it knows which calendar it is working with
 - The program will terminate on some edge cases but has soft handling unlike before.

+## Additional:

+Invalid commands within our commandwithinvaildcommands.txt are to be followed in order to prompt invalid commands or prompts.
+Some such reasoning are:
+- the command was not a valid command due to invalid syntax
+- attempts to make duplicate events or series
+- attempting to create an event before using a calendar
+- editing with an invalid property
+- editing to nonexistent events
+- copying nonexistent events
+- creating events with the same start and end time